OpenAdaptAI/OpenAdapt/README.md

 [Join us on Slack](https://join.slack.com/t/mldsai/shared_invite/zt-1uf94nn7r-qcQnS~hinLPKftUapNzbuw)

-# PuterBot: AI-First Process Automation with Transformers
+# OpenAdapt: AI-First Process Automation with Transformers

-Welcome to PuterBot!
+Welcome to OpenAdapt!
 This Python library implements AI-First Process Automation with the power of Transformers by:

 - Recording screenshots and associated user input